Battle of Auberoche: Background

 Since the Norman Conquest of England in 1066, English monarchs had held titles and lands within France, the possession of which made them vassals of the kings of France.
 Over the centuries, English holdings in France had varied in size, but by 1337 only Gascony in south-western France and Ponthieu in northern France were left.
 The independent-minded Gascons had their own customs and claimed to have a separate language.
 A large proportion of the enormous quantity of red wine that they produced was shipped to England in a profitable trade.
 The Gascons preferred their relationship with a distant English king who left them alone to one with a French king who would interfere in their affairs.

 Before the war commenced at least 1,000 ships a year departed Gascony.
 Among their cargoes were over 80,000 tuns of wine.
-The duty levied by the English Crown on wine from Bordeaux, the capital of Gascony, was more than all other customs duties combined and by far the largest source of state income.
+The duty levied by the English Crown on wine from Bordeaux, the capital of Gascony, was more than all other English customs duties combined and by far the largest source of state income.
 Bordeaux had a population of over 50,000, greater than London's, and Bordeaux was possibly richer.
 However, by this time English Gascony had become so truncated by French encroachments that it relied on imports of food, largely from England.
 Any interruptions to regular shipping were liable to starve Gascony and financially cripple England; the French were well aware of this.

 The status of the English kings' French fiefs was a major source of conflict between the two monarchies throughout the Middle Ages.
 French monarchs systematically sought to check the growth of English power, stripping away lands as the opportunity arose.
 Towards the end of 1336, following a series of disagreements between Philip VI of France (r.
 1328–1350) and Edward III of England (r.
 1327–1377), Philip decided that war was the only way to drive the English out for good.
 On 24 May 1337, Philip's Great Council in Paris agreed that the Duchy of Aquitaine, effectively Gascony, should be taken back into Philip's hands on the grounds that Edward was in breach of his obligations as a vassal.
 This marked the start of the Hundred Years' War, which was to last 116 years.